hassanshaikley/pico-pubsub/README.md

 #### #4

 [tiny-pubsub](https://github.com/LukeWood/tiny-pubsub/blob/master/pubsub.js) which brings a non critical function to the table as well as an extra function with the way it handles unsubscribing!
 The agony!
-This comes in at a whopping `401b`, more than 4x `pico-pubsub`!
+This comes in at a whopping `401b`, more than 4 times `pico-pubsub`!

 ```javascript
 let subscriptions = Object.create(null);